Over 50 Years of Science and Service

 Jeffrey Mitchem (ARAS-Parkin): Advisory Board, Alliance for Weedon Island Archaeological Research and Education, St. Petersburg, Florida; Director-at-Large, Florida Public Archaeology Network.

-Marilyn Knapp, Deborah Sabo, and Melissa Zabecki (ARAS-CO): Executive Committee members of the Arkansas Archeological Society.
+Deborah Sabo (as Newsletter Editor), Marilyn Knapp (ex officio), and Melissa Zabecki (ex officio) (all ARAS-CO): Executive Committee of the Arkansas Archeological Society.

-Jeffrey Mitchem (ARAS-Parkin) was elected to the Board of Directors of the Archaeological Conservancy, beginning in the fall of 2017.
-Mitchem has served the organization for many years as a tour leader and lecturer, and (along with other ARAS archeologists) has partnered to assist the Conservancy’s mission of investigating sites that may be protected through purchase, and helping to negotiate this process.
-The Parkin site, now preserved within Parkin Archeological State Park, was purchased by the Conservancy and donated to the State of Arkansas for this purpose.
+Jeffrey Mitchem (ARAS-Parkin) sits on the Board of Directors of The Archaeological Conservancy.
+Mitchem has served the organization for many years as a tour leader and lecturer, and (along with other ARAS archeologists) has partnered to assist the Conservancy’s mission of investigating sites that may be protected through acquisition and helping to negotiate this process.
+The Parkin site, now preserved within Parkin Archeological State Park, was acquired by the Conservancy and donated to the State of Arkansas for this purpose.
 Over 500 important archeological sites have so far been saved by the Conservancy.
-Read more on p.
-27.

-Several Survey archeologists serve as editors or members of editorial boards for professional journals.
+Several ARAS archeologists serve as editors or members of editorial boards for professional organizations and journals.

 Jeffrey Mitchem is on the editorial board for the journal The Florida Anthropologist.

 Mary Beth Trubitt serves as editor of the journal Southeastern Archaeology and is on the editorial board of the Journal of Texas Archeology and History.

 Mary Beth Trubitt and George Sabo serve on the editorial board of the Caddo Archeology Journal.